itsadi08/-8-Weeks-SQL-Challenge/README.md

 I like to thank @DataWithDanny for these interesting SQL case studies!

-Here's the link for Challenge- (https://8weeksqlchallenge.com)
+Here's the link for the Challenge- (https://8weeksqlchallenge.com)